Skip to content

 Online vs in-store shopping

-One of the most noticeable changes in Canadian shopping habits since COVID-19 has been the surge in online shopping.
-With lockdowns and social distancing measures in place, Canadians turned to ecommerce for their shopping needs.
-According to Statistics Canada, from February 2020 to July 2022, retail e-commerce sales increased by 67.9% and the sector is expected to exceed $100bn in 2023.
+During the pandemic, one of the most significant shifts in Canadian shopping habits was the rise in online shopping.
+With lockdowns and social distancing measures in place, Canadians increasingly relied on e-commerce for their purchases.
+Statistics Canada reports that from February 2020 to July 2022, retail e-commerce sales surged by 67.9%, and the sector is projected to reach $119 billion by 2025.

 Shifts in spending by category